 French Polynesia, a set of more than 100 islands in the Pacific Ocean, is an idyllic tropical oasis that has become a popular destination for romantic travel—think honeymoons and anniversaries—thanks to the allure of private overwater bungalows.
 The most traveled archipelago in the famed Pacific chain is the Society Islands, which is divided into two groups, Windward and Leeward islands, and is home to vacation hot spots like Bora Bora, Moorea and Taha’a.
+When the quarantine ends, this is a dream place to reconnect with nature and relax.

 While Bora Bora often steals the spotlight in French Polynesia thanks to its familiar name recognition, the following luxurious properties across the Society Islands are musts to consider for anyone planning a visit.